 Students admitted into the Africana Studies program will be expected to maintain a minimum overall GPA of 2.0.

 Internal transfer applicants for the Africana Studies degree at NC State University must have a minimum GPA of 2.0 on their completed approved college level work.
 No more than 72 semester hours of approved college credit will be accepted.

 - The Computer Literacy requirement will be met by completion of AFS 440 - Senior Seminar in Africana Studies.

 - Two (2) of the six (6) restrictive elective courses within the major concentration (Africa and African Diaspora Options) must be at the 400-level.
 For the Community Studies Concentration one (1) of the four (4) elective courses must be at the 400-level.

 - Restrictive elective courses within the major concentration must include one course (300-level or above) from at least two of the following disciplines: Anthropology, English, History, Political Science, Psychology, Sociology, and Social Work.
 This course requirement may be met by courses selected from the entire AFS curriculum list, regardless of the students selected Option.

 Students majoring in the Africana Studies concentration will be required to meet the foreign language requirement within the College of Humanities and Social Sciences.

 Students will also be required to complete a major written paper as a research requirement within the capstone course: AFS 440, Senior Seminar in Africana Studies.

-Those interested in Africana Studies should contact the Student Services Specialist, Bruce Cheek or the program director, Dr. Craig Brookins, for application procedures.
+Those interested in Africana Studies should contact the Student Services Specialist, Bruce Cheek or the program director, Dr. Stephen Ferguson, for application procedures.
 For more information on Africana Studies Faculty click here.